NoSleepTillLambos/BlockBabies/README.md

 ## Table of Contents

-- The project is centred around the cryptocurrency ecosystem and was run and developed through the use of REACT JS and was
+- The project is centred around the world of Block babies, a fictional world I have developed based on the game <br/>
-  - The application allows users to explore charts and prices from the various top market cap currencies
+  <a href="https://axieinfinity.com/">Axie infinity</a>
 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)
   - [How to install](#how-to-install)